- Auditing a Class at UNC Chapel Hill

 Students expecting financial aid, departmental funding or other third party support may request deferment of their term bill that is due prior to the start of each term.
 Deferment extends the due date for about two weeks, depending on the term.
 Campus health, library fines and charges from a prior semester cannot be deferred.

 This option is only available to students!
-To DEFER your bill: log-in to MyUNC and select ConnectCarolina Student Center.
+To DEFER your bill: log-in to the Student Center in ConnectCarolina.
 Look at the Finances Section and select Request Deferment from the drop down box.
 Click/check the box for Financial Aid Deferment AND the Statement of Understanding and then click submit.
 There will be a confirmation screen after you hit submit, click OK.
 You must request the deferment before the due date on the billing statement.

 Charges appear on the bill once and then are part of the balance forward in any subsequent bill until they are resolved.
 Any unresolved balance forward is past due.
 Students with past due balances may not receive a transcript or diploma or register until the balance is resolved, in accordance with state guidelines.
 Past due balances not resolved in a timely manner will result in collections action.